Hermes: A Multi-Scale Spatial-Temporal Hypergraph Network for Stock Time Series Forecasting: Appendix

 \subsubsection{Metrics}

 Previous studies use different evaluation metrics, making it challenging to perform a comprehensive comparison of various methods.
-To provide a thorough assessment of the methods performance, we use four of the most commonly applied and reliable metrics: \textbf{IC} and \textbf{ICIR}, which are rank-based evaluation metrics; \textbf{Prec@N}, which measures accuracy; and \textbf{SR}, which is return-based. \begin{itemize}[left=0.1cm] \item \textbf{Information Coefficient (IC):} IC is a coefficient that shows how close the prediction is to the actual result, computed by the average pearson correlation coefficient.
+To provide a thorough assessment of the methods performance, we use four of the most commonly applied and reliable metrics: \textbf{IC} and \textbf{ICIR}, which are rank-based evaluation metrics; and \textbf{SR}, which is return-based. \begin{itemize}[left=0.1cm] \item \textbf{Information Coefficient (IC):} IC is a coefficient that shows how close the prediction is to the actual result, computed by the average pearson correlation coefficient.

 where $Y_t$ are the raw stock price trends and $\hat{Y}_t$ are the model predictions at each timestamp.
 We report the average IC over all test dataset.

 \item \textbf{Information Ratio-based Information Coefficient (ICIR):} The information ratio of the IC metric, calculated by: